 PHYSICAL AND MENTAL DEMANDS:

-- Must be able to stand for extended periods of time and move freely throughout the facility, both in-doors and out-doors.
+- Must be able to stand and walk for long periods of time.

 - Must be able to reach, stoop, kneel, bend, lift and move intermittently throughout the work day throughout the facility.